tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 <br>
 <br>

-Where $Y_{0}$ and $Y_{1}$ are the potential outcomes in respectively the control and treatment groups, which are independent of treatment assignment $T$ for each value of the observed covariates $X$.
-The $X$ is the binary variable in exact matching on which the groups are based.
+Where $Y_{0}$ and $Y_{1}$ are the potential outcomes in respectively the control and treatment group, which are independent of treatment assignment $T$ for each value of the observed covariates $X$.
+The $X$ is the binary variable(s) which the observations are matched.

 {{% warning %}}
-Assumes that there are no *unobservable* characteristics that differ across these groups and significantly affect treatment probability and effect; this is an assumption that can not be tested and you are willing to make to establish causality.
+You are also assuming that there are no *unobservable* characteristics that may differ between these groups and could influence both the likelihood of receiving treatment and its effects.
+This assumption cannot be tested empirically, but is a logical premise you are willing to accept in order to establish causality.
 {{% /warning %}}